grumpyjames/birding-almanac/features/a-200-bird-year/part-38-staines-wagtails.md

 The definite kite and the mystery go their separate ways at this point, the kite heading South-East, and the mystery, usefully, along the River Colne, towards us.
 It's not just a heron, is it?
-That might have tried to mod a kite, I suppose.
+That might have tried to mob a kite, I suppose.
 No. Wrong flap.

 The bird drops down a bit so it's below the skyline; the contrast reveals some of its colours, and more of its shape.
 Bloody hell,